 White vertical blinds may turn yellow over time.
 For plastic blinds, you can soak them in cold water with two to three cups of bleach.
 Let them soak for 10 minutes.
 If you don’t want to remove them, you can wipe them instead with a water and bleach solution using a spong or microfibre cloth.
 Use a towel to dry the slats.

 Cleaning vertical blinds with vinegar is an effective way to remove tough dirt.
 Unlike other commercial cleaning products that use harsh chemicals, distilled vinegar will not damage your blinds.

-Combine vinegar, water, and lemon and spray this mixture on the blinds to remove mold and mildew.
-Leave the mixture for an hour or two, then scrub and wipe off with warm water.
+Combine vinegar, water, and lemon and spray this mixture on the blinds to remove mould and mildew.
+Leave the mixture on for an hour or two, then scrub and wipe off with warm water.
 Pat the slat with a microfibre towel and let them air dry fully.

 How to clean a bathtub the proper and safe wayRead more